Point72/csp/docs/wiki/how-tos/Write-IO-Adapters.md

 ##### Example - CSVReader

-Putting this all together lets take a look at a CSVReader implementation and step through whats going on:
+Putting this all together lets take a look at a CSVReader implementation and step through what's going on:

 ```python
 import csv as pycsv